 This code contains high-density polyethylene (HDPE).

-Some products include juice and water bottles, some medicine bottles, opaque containers of milk, and cereal boxes.
+Some products include juice and water bottles, medicine bottles, opaque containers of milk, and cereal boxes.

-Although it is commonly deemed safe for use in limited amounts, studies have shown that code 2 plastics can leak nonylphenol, in particular when exposed to sunlight, which is an endocrine disruptor.
+Although it is commonly deemed safe for use in limited amounts, studies have shown that code two plastics can leak nonylphenol, particularly an endocrine disruptor exposed to sunlight.

 This plastic contains low-density polyethylene (LDPE).
-It includes products like grocery bags, bread packages, film applications, frozen food, and garbage bags, beverage cups, squeezes bottles, and food containers.
+It includes grocery bags, bread packages, film applications, frozen food and garbage bags, beverage cups, squeeze bottles, and food containers.

-It is comparatively safer than other codes; it is still known to leach the endocrine disruptor nonylphenol, particularly under sunlight.
+It is comparatively safer than other codes; it is still known to leach nonylphenol endocrine disruptors, particularly under sunlight.

-This contains polypropylene (PP), which can be found in food containers, sanitary pads, and several parts of home appliances and cars.
+This contains polypropylene (PP) in food containers, sanitary pads, and several parts of home appliances and cars.